ansontwk/ansontwk.github.io/posts/esmfold.md

     main()
     ```

-    The try catch is to prevent any issues from completely bricking your run.
+    The try-catch is to prevent any issues from completely bricking your run.
 It also checks for any already predicted sequences in multiple runs to save resources.

 # Reference